 - 1. Profits or Fees: Profits, fees or other increments above cost may not be paid on MBDA financial assistance awards and must not be included as part of the proposal. - 2.
-Indirect Costs: Indirect cost rates will generally be set in accordance with negotiated indirect cost rate agreements which are established for all Federal assistance awards by the cognizant federal agency.
-The MBDA Project Officer must consult with the Grants Officer and the Federal Assistance Law Division (FALD) before limiting indirect costs.
+Indirect Costs: Indirect cost rates will generally be in accordance with negotiated indirect cost rate agreements which are established for all a recipient's Federal assistance awards by its cognizant agency.
+The MBDA Program Officer should consult with the Grants Officer and the Federal Assistance Law Division (FALD) before limiting indirect costs.